GlobeFishNG/notes/utils/curl.md

 $ curl --limit-rate 1000B -O http://www.gnu.org/software/gettext/manual/gettext.html
 ```

-## Download files that are updated within specific time
+## Download A File Only If Updated

-> Use `-z` to download a file updated with specific time.
+Use `-z` to download a file updated with specific time.

 ```bash
 # Download yy.html if it was update after Dec 21, 2011.